Anti-tank warfare: Anti-tank weapons

-Because the German Army was the only force in need of anti-tank weapons, they were first to develop a viable technology to combat the armored vehicle.
+Because the German Army was the only force in need of anti-tank weapons, it was the first to develop viable technology to combat armored vehicles.
 These technologies took three ammunition approaches: use of grenades by infantrymen, including the Geballte Ladung ("Bundled Charge") of several stick grenades bound together by pioneers; early attempts at the small-caliber anti-tank rifles like the bolt-action 13 mm Mauser 1918 T-Gewehr; 3.7 cm TaK Rheinmetall in starrer Räder-lafette 1916 anti-tank gun on a light carriage which could destroy a tank using large-caliber armor-piercing ammunition issued in 1917 to special commands; and the existing 77 mm field guns (such as the 7.7 cm FK 16) of the infantry division's artillery regiment were also eventually issued with special armor-piercing (AP) ammunition.